 When Should I Send My Child Back to School After a Cold?

 Next, send your child back to school as soon as possible.
 I know, schools are really picky about how many days a child can miss before the truancy police get involved.
-But the main requirements for returning your child to daycare or school is that the fever should be gone for a least 24 hours and the symptoms are not too noisy or distracting to classmates or the student themselves.
+But the main requirement for returning your child to daycare or school is that the fever should be gone for a least 24 hours and the symptoms are not too noisy or distracting to classmates or the students themselves.
 It doesn't make sense to keep a child home until you are sure they will not spread any germs.

-The first five days of a virus are the worst, but the cold symptoms can linger two to three weeks.
+The first five days of a virus are the worst, but the cold symptoms can linger for two to three weeks.
 The average length of time a cough lasts with these viruses going around right now is 18 days.
 So as long as your child's fever is gone, there is no reason he or she can not attend other activities such as parties, play dates, or school.
 Gym and team sports may need to be postponed for a few days until they are feeling up to the physical activity.

-There are no instant cures of recurrent colds or other viral illnesses.
-Antibiotics are not helpful unless your child has develops complications such as an ear infection, sinus infection, or pneumonia.
+There are no instant cures for recurrent colds or other viral illnesses.
+Antibiotics are not helpful unless your child has developed complications such as an ear infection, sinus infection, or pneumonia.
 Having your child's tonsils removed is not helpful because colds are not caused by bad tonsils.
 Again, while it's hard in the short term, the best time to have these infections and develop immunity is during childhood.

 originally published: December 28, 2015